City Hall’s Johnson-Arcuri probe paused following police watchdog request

 A City Hall investigation into US businesswoman Jennifer Arcuri and her relationship with Boris Johnson has been paused following a request by the police watchdog.

+It comes as Digital and Culture Secretary Nicky Morgan, in a separate inquiry, said she would “not pre-judge” a Government review into the awarding of a £100,000 grant to Ms Arcuri’s Hacker House company, following allegations she falsified her application.

-On Wednesday, members of the London Assembly oversight committee were due to start an inquiry in relation to allegations the Prime Minister showed favouritism to Ms Arcuri during his time as mayor of London by giving her £126,000 in public funding and privileged access to three foreign trade missions.
+On Wednesday, members of the London Assembly oversight committee were due to start an inquiry in relation to allegations the Prime Minister showed favouritism to the former model during his time as mayor of London by giving her £126,000 in public funding and privileged access to three foreign trade missions.

-But at the start of the meeting, committee chair Len Duvall AM said it had received correspondence from the Independent Office for Police Conduct (IOPC) “asking us to pause our investigation”.
+But at the start of the meeting, committee chairman Len Duvall AM said it had received correspondence from the Independent Office for Police Conduct (IOPC) “asking us to pause our investigation”.

 He added: “I’m not clear whether they are scoping out whether to investigate or are actually investigating.”